DewaynePettyII/CapstoneGame/README.md

 Enter: npm install --save json-server

 Start the server
-* In the script, run "test" by typing in: "json-server --watch (name of your json file).json
+* In the script, run "test" by typing in: "json-server --watch (name of your json file).json"

+Run the server
+* Enter : npm run json:server

 ## Package